boldbi/vue-with-go-sample/README.md

  * Install all dependent packages by executing the following command `npm install`.

-   > **Note:** If you are using a version of Node.js that is higher than v16.17, you should enter the following command in the terminal `$env:NODE_OPTIONS="--openssl-legacy-provider"`.

  * Finally, run the application using the following command `npm run serve`.

  * After the application has started, it will display a URL in the command line interface, typically something like (e.g., https://localhost:8080).
 Copy this URL and paste it into your default web browser.